hobbes7878/data-driven-journalism/final-project.md

 Your final project in this class will be due **by noon on Monday, May 8.**

 You will write a comprehensive data diary.

+Use [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and name the file `diary.md`.

 #### Part 1

 Your diary will include a complete narrative of the open records requests you filed in class.
 Please date and briefly summarize any correspondence or phone conversations you had with staff at the agency while making your request.
 You will attach any copies of correspondence to your data diary.
 Please organize these copies, including your original request, chronologically (preferably as PDFs) in a folder titled "**records request**".

+If you received data from the agency, please include it in its raw form in the same folder.

 #### Part 2